nununo/pyVela2017/README.md

 * Adjust `inputs.audio.*` settings.
 * Set `inputs.agd.source` to `"audio"`.
 * May need adjustments to `inputs.agd.buffer_size` and `inputs.agd.thresholds` in the configuration.
+* Produce different sound levels (including blowing into the microphone) and watch the candle react.
+* It is recommended to remove the "arduino" input from the `settings.json` file.

 Configuration